dmedri/R-italian-lang/README.md

 ## Clean the repository

 It could happen, if you work with some editors (eg. `poedit`).
-When you open a session with a `.po` file, it try to export in binary form as a test.
-The resulting file is a `.mo` file.
+When you open a session with a `.po` file, it will try to export a binary file as a test.
+The resulting one will be in the same directory with `.mo` extension.
 To clean up your source tree, run the following command:

 ```
 $ ./repo.clean